Venue: Arattupuzha Temple

 Considered to be the mother of all pooram festivals in Kerala, the Arattupuzha Pooram which is the annual festival at Arattupuzha Temple in Thrissur is a rich visual spectacle.
 A well attended event, this vibrant pooram is considered to be the oldest of all.
 The visual splendour and grandeur of this pooram trumps all other such festivals.
 The ornately decked up venues host many caparisoned elephants and the festival witnesses the rendition of panchavadyam, the traditional Kerala percussion ensemble.

-The premises of the Sree Sastha Temple, which is dedicated to Lord Ayyappa and believed to be more than 3000 years old, is the venue for the festivities.
+The premises of the Sree Sastha Temple, which is dedicated to Sage Vasishta and believed to be more than 3000 years old, is the venue for the festivities.